-And the same thing goes for businesses, only the need for privacy is even greater.
+Businesses are no different.
+In fact, their need for privacy is probably even greater.
 Companies collect masses of information, such as customer orders and communication between employees.
-If this is suddenly leaked onto the internet, or if it gets into the wrong hands, so many bad things can happen.
+If this is suddenly leaked onto the internet, or if it gets into the wrong hands the consequences can be severe.
+At the least it's a PR disaster waiting to happen, at worst you could break the law

 This is why data loss prevention (DLP) is a crucial area for businesses.
 You’ve likely come across this term before if you’re a business owner or work in technology.
 Essentially, it refers to a strategy that organisations use to ensure that sensitive information doesn’t end up outside the corporate walls.
-But the term also extends to software and tools that can be used to control who has access to certain data and how it’s managed, and in this article we’re going to look at some of the best.
+But the term also extends to software and tools that can be used to control who has access to certain data and how it’s managed, and in this article we’re going to look at some of the very best services out there.

 1. Symantec Data Loss Prevention